Albanian Souvenirs: Ideas For What to Buy In Albania

 A Bunker Ashtray

-Yes, you did read that, right!
-Albania is a country packed with historical bunkers, and some of them have been turned into museums and galleries.
+Yes, you did read that.
+Albania is a country packed with historical bunkers, some of which have been turned into museums and galleries.
 You can visit several during your time in Albania, but obviously, you can’t take one home with you!
 What you can do is purchase one of the more bizarre types of souvenirs, namely an ashtray in the shape of a bunker!

 These are very popular, so you won’t struggle to find one in the many souvenir shops in Albania, and it will be an interesting souvenir to take back home as a gift for someone special.

-This is a traditional instrument that would make the ideal Albanian souvenirs to purchase – and would look gorgeous on your mantel at home. Çifteli can be found mainly in the north of Albania and is best described as a guitar with just two strings.
+This traditional instrument would make the ideal Albanian souvenirs to purchase – and would look gorgeous on your mantel at home. Çifteli is mainly found in northern Albania and is best described as a guitar with just two strings.

 A Handmade Carpet

-Albanian carpets aren’t only used for floors but also as wall hangings, thanks to their intricate designs and patterns.
+Thanks to their intricate designs and patterns, Albanian carpets aren’t only used for floors and as wall hangings.
 You’ll find these in various designs, shapes, and sizes, and you can find one to suit your price range.
 Indeed, one of the things to buy in Albanian, a handmade carpet, will undoubtedly look fantastic in your home and is an exceptional gift as a souvenir too.